It'd make sense if you think you can just cut the Archer AX50's performance in half to figure out the Archer AX10. But you'd be so wrong.

 Thanks to the web interface, you can set it up the way you do any other standard routers by pointing a browser on a connected computer to its default IP address, which is 192.168.0.1, or tplinkwifi.net.

-After the first initializing of the router, you’ll note that the interface allows for a lot of common settings required for a robust home network, including Dynamic DNS, port-forwarding, IP reservation, and so on.
+After the first initializing of the router, you'll note that the interface allows for a lot of standard settings required for a robust home network, including Dynamic DNS, port-forwarding, IP reservation, and so on.
 The router can also work as a VPN server.

 TP-Link Archer AX10: Excellent performance for the specs